-Takeaway: If AMP isn’t able to deliver the traffic boost as promised, publishers might be losing ad revenue by implementing the format.
+Takeaway: If AMP isn’t able to deliver the traffic boost as promised, publishers might be losing ad revenue by implementing the framework.
 As a publisher, it is up to you to determine what’s best for you.
-Agreed, it isn’t easy to wipe the format off completely like The Daily Beast.
+Agreed, it isn’t easy to wipe the framework off completely like The Daily Beast.
 We advise you to consider the volume of users and ad revenue on AMP pages to make an informed decision.
 You can implement header bidding on AMP too.

 GDPR pushes the advertisers back to school

 Without a doubt, GDPR has created quite a fuss.
 And, we are still looking at publishers concerned about the law and the consent mechanisms involved in the chain.
 Last week, we found an interesting GDPR chart from Digiday.

 The chart is about the rise of contextual targeting.